MENTORS

 The Orr lab studies the cellular and molecular mechanisms that drive the formation of atherosclerotic plaques, the most common cause of heart attacks and strokes and the leading cause of death worldwide.
 Using vascular cell culture, mouse models, and patient samples, our work identifies novel pathways contributing the buildup of lipids, inflammatory cells, and fibrous tissue in the vessel wall with the ultimate goal of reducing clinical complications of atherosclerosis.

-Alcohol is one of humans' most commonly and regularly used chemical substances.
-The brain is a major target organ of alcohol actions.
-My research has focused on how alcohol alters cerebral microcirculation and ischemic stroke since 1999.
-The results of my study not only improve clinical management for ischemic stroke in alcohol users but also lead to new approaches for preventing and treating ischemic stroke and other neurodegenerative diseases in non-drinkers.
+In the Sun lab, we are currently studying the influence of chronic alcohol consumption on cerebral angiogenesis and neurogenesis under basal conditions and following ischemic stroke.
+The results of our study not only improve clinical management for ischemic stroke in alcohol users but also lead to new approaches for preventing and treating ischemic stroke and other neurodegenerative diseases in non-drinkers.